 - https://en.wikipedia.org/wiki/Rahere

-As 2023 marks the 900th anniversary of St Bartholomew's Hospital, I feel this is the ideal time to revisit Rahere.
-I'm indebted to all the doctors, nurses and support staff who work there.
-A special shout out to Orchid Cancer – a UK charity that helps men affected by cancer – who funded the research for my treatment.
+I'm indebted to all the doctors, nurses and support staff who work there, plus a special shout out to Orchid Cancer – a UK charity that helps men affected by cancer – who funded the research for my treatment.

 Rahere Sans is a versatile humanist design that works well across different media and sizes.
 Rahere Roman Display is a classic titling font with loads of alternatives, ligatures and ornaments.
 You can view or purchase all the various flavours of the Rahere typeface family: